-- Ability to import libraries - like those containing types and messages of FIX protocol
+- ability to import libraries - like those containing types and messages of FIX protocol

-- Define model state
+- definition of model state

 Each IPL file models a state transition system on the life cycle of one order.
 If an IPL file if free from errors then it is guaranteed to be able to generate a functioning implementation (see Imandra Markets), which can be analysed automatically, creating automatic test cases and verifications.
 In order to achieve this IPL has the following features:

-- Ability to write block code in an imperative style using if then else constructs
+- ability to write block code in an imperative style using if then else constructs

-- Internal validity construction verifying that any specification returns messages with all required fields completed
+- internal validity construction verifying that any specification returns messages with all required fields completed

 - You can now download IPL VS Code plugin at IPL VS Code Plugin